NCAR/gdex-freva/README.md

 # GDEX Freva Deployment

+[Freva](https://freva-org.github.io) is a data search and analsys platform which is deployd on Cirrus at NCAR.

 This repository provides an initial test setup for deploying Freva on the NCAR Kubernetes environment.
 It serves as a proof of concept to explore and refine the future deployment approach.